Netcodr81/PuppySharpPdf.Framework/README.md

 ## Getting Started

-You can install the package via NugGet package manager just search for *PuppySharpPdf.Framework*.
+You can install the package via NugGet package manager just search for *PuppySharpPdf.Standard*.
 You can also intall via powershell using the following command.
 <br>
 <br>